Using Visuals & Imagery to Improve Content Engagement

 When a story deals with many figures, viewpoints, or other sprawling topics, icons can help keep facts straight and ideas clear for a reader—as long as you make sure that they’re on brand.
 When designing or ideating your own set of company icons, be sure to draw on any available brand assets, styles, or existing design elements like color palettes and typography.
 A standout font, for instance, can lend unique weights and proportions for icons that make sense to specific stories as well as for your overall brand identity.

-The Noun Project—available via Setka Editor’s Style Manager—provides thousands of free, downloadable, and completely customizable icons that online publishers can use to enhance any kind of content.
-Between this integration and the ability to easily place them exactly where you want using the grid system, Setka Editor makes it easy to design micro-visuals to keep readers engaged.
+The Noun Project—available via Setka Editor’s Content Design System Manager (CDSM)—provides thousands of free, downloadable, and completely customizable icons that online publishers can use to enhance any kind of content.
+Between this integration and the ability to easily place them exactly where you want using the layout grid, Setka Editor makes it easy to design micro-visuals to keep readers engaged.

 Video and the use of GIFs and moving images have taken the world by storm since the rise of social media.
 According to Forbes Insight, 59% of senior executives prefer to watch video instead of reading text when both are available on the same page.
 A video, GIF, or moving image provides an eye-catching focal point, immediately drawing an audience in and directing them toward valuable content or CTAs.
 Tools like Setka Editor make it possible to embed all kinds of media, so take advantage, as research also shows that users spend 88% more time on websites that feature video.